FireFather/sf-kernel/README.md

 • Code analysis and teaching

 🔬 What Makes sf-kernel Different
-Feature	Stockfish 16	sf-kernel
-Binary size	~680 KB	~218 KB
-Compiler warnings	Thousands	Zero (MSVC / Clang)
-Build surface	Large	Minimal
+Source code footprint size:	~680 KB	has been reduced to ~218 KB Compiler warnings reduced from 3029 to 24 (via MSVC / Resharper / Clang analysis) Build surface: Large to Minimal
-Dependencies	Many	Tiny
+Dependencies: Many to Tiny
-Embeddable	Hard	Easy
+Embeddable: Hard to Easy
-Readability	Low	High
+Readability: Low to High

 sf-kernel preserves Stockfish’s world-class playing strength while making the engine auditable, portable, and clean.